AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 flags each comment that starts with ``--<special_character>`` and that does not contain any other character except white space

-The rule has the following (mandatory) parameter for the ``+R`` option:
+The rule has the following mandatory parameter for the ``+R`` option and for LKQL rule options files:

-*S*
+*S [list[string]]*
-  String with the following interpretation: the first character is the special comment character, and the rest is the comment marker.
-S must not contain white space.
+   List of string with the following interpretation: the first character is the special comment character, and the rest is the comment marker.
+   Items must not contain any white space.

 The ``-R`` option erases all definitions of special comment annotations specified by the previous ``+R`` options.